Anywhere But Home

 Gin couldn't help the tingle of uncertainty that shot through his spine as a pair of blue-green eyes opened and blearily blinked.
 His heart pounded in his chest as Hitsugaya gazed up at him for what seemed like an eternity.

-"Ichimaru?" the boy whispered hoarsely.
+"Ichimaru?" he whispered hoarsely.
 "So… it wasn't a dream?"
 He coughed before he could even receive an answer.

 Gin released his hand and reached for the pitcher of water that Tessai-san had thoughtfully left out.
 He poured a glass and mutely helped Hitsugaya drink it, grateful for the show of trust when he didn't flinched away.